fontexD/k8s/sidero/README.md

 Lets get onto it!

 prerequisite
-- A running k8s-cluster or single node dosent matter
+- A k8s-cluster or single node dosent matter
+- Dhcp Server witht the ability to add option 66 and 67
+-